 USG institution, USO, GPLS, and Georgia Archives management must investigate incidents involving loss, damage, misuse of information assets, or improper dissemination of information.
-All USG institutions, the USO, the GPLS, and the Georgia Archives are required to report information security incidents consistent with the security reporting requirements as noted in Section 5.10 of this Handbook.
+All USG institutions, the USO, the GPLS, and the Georgia Archives are required to report information security incidents consistent with the security reporting requirements as noted in Section 5.10 of the Information Technology Handbook.

-Time is critical In the event of a computer security incident concerning sensitive USG or personal data, the affected office must take immediate action to report the incident.
-Report an Information Security Incident immediately by calling the ITS Helpdesk at **706-583-2001**, or **1-888-875-3697** (Toll free within Georgia).
+Time is critical In the event of a computer security incident concerning sensitive USG or personal data.
+Immediately report an information security incident by calling the ITS Helpdesk at 706-583-2001, or 1-888-875-3697 (Toll free within Georgia).
 The ITS Helpdesk is available 24 hours a day, seven days a week.